At UCL, as in all Belgian universities, Academic education is divided into three cycles in accordance with the so-called Bologna system.

 Our teaching language is French.
 However, the University sometimes offers certain lectures and study programmes in English.
 You can also do refresher language courses to bring your French up to scratch.

-With the exception of certain programmes, our course fees are made up of a standard fee (835 euros) and an international fee, the latter applicable to students from countries that are not members of the European Union (ranging from 1,923 euros (developing countries) to 3,845 euros (industrialized countries)).
+With the exception of certain programmes, our course fees are made up of a standard fee (835 euros in 2015-2016) and an international fee, the latter applicable to students from countries that are not members of the European Union.